Macrometacorp/docs/docs/cep/tutorials/create-stream-app.md

 In addition to the window, we have reference data for our application, i.e., `Table`.
-A table is a stored collection of events, and its schema is defined via the table definition.
-Unlike `stream`, `table` is stateful and supports interactive queries for the state of the stored events.
-In our case `SuspiciousIPTable` stores
+A table is a stored collection of events, and its schema is defined via the

 If they match, then we raise an alarm by adding an event to a `sink`.
 Sink is an abstraction for an egress event, which serves as an output for the stream worker, convert them to various data formats, and publish them to a stream or external endpoints like HTTP/REST ,database, log, JMS, email, or as in this case, a Macrometa stream.